Eoli-an/REAM/static/explainer_screen.md

 That is the gist of a Chinese sentence.
 Characters make up words and words make up sentences.
 The grammar to combine the words is often a lot easier than in English.

-Now, of course the characters are not only squibly squares.
+Of course, the characters are not only squiggly squares.
 They also are made up of meaningful components (also called radicals) that make recognizing and memorizing characters easier.

 For instance, the character 我 is composed of the components 手 (hand) and 戈 (spear).
 Why would hand and spear together point to the meaning "I"?
-Well there is a lot to be discussed here, but for our purposes we can say that this is completely random.
+Well, there is a lot to be discussed here, but for our purpose we can say that this is completely random.
 茶(tea) is composed of the components 艹 (grass), 人 (human), 十 (ten), and 小 (small).
 Even though the combinations might be random, knowing that characters are composed of components makes them a lot easier to learn as we see later.

 In conclusion, components make up characters, characters make up words and words make up sentences.
 You need to know about 200 components, 3000 characters, 6000 words and a bit of grammar to read Chinese on a native level.